lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 Service worker scripts run in a separate thread in the browser from the pages they control.
 There are ways to communicate between workers and pages, but they execute in a separate [scope](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope).
 That means you won't have access to the DOM of those pages, for example.
 I visualize a service worker as sort of running in a separate tab from the page it affects; this is not at all _accurate_ but it is a helpful rough metaphor for keeping myself out of confusion.

 JavaScript in a service worker must not block.
 You need to use asynchronous APIs.
 For example, you cannot use `localStorage` inside a service worker (`localStorage` is a synchronous API).
+Humorously enough, even knowing this I managed to run the risk of violating it, as we'll see.

 ### Registering a service worker